Types of Landscape Lighting: 15 Options for Your Outdoor Space

 With a vast array of applications, these spotlights are among the finest in terms of design.
 Uplighting fixtures can bring figures to life, produce patterns on walls, and enhance the beauty of your yard.

-Furthermore, down lighting occurs when the light is positioned above the element to be lighted.
-However, it is up-lighting when the light is below the center object.
+Furthermore, down-lighting occurs when the fixture is positioned above the element to be lit up.
+However, it is up-lighting when the fixture is below the center object.
 Both types of outdoor lighting are used in many houses’ landscapes, and they both have their unique advantages.

 Wall Wash Lights